Imagine this - you've worked hard to assemble a team and created a successful business.

 Everything is going better than planned and you're just enjoying yourself.

-However, one day you open up your team chat and hear the words - "A customer has posted a bad review on Google."
+However, one day you open up your team chat and hear the words - "A customer has posted a 1-star review on Google."

-At first, you might think that this isn't a big deal, especially when you have so many positive reviews, but just hear us out - one negative review can have a negative impact on your entire business.
+At first, you might think that this isn't a big deal, especially when you have so many positive reviews, but just hear us out - one negative review can hurt your entire business.

 If you didn't already know, google reviews are public - meaning that everyone will be able to see them.